we-like-parsers/pegen/docs/grammar.md

 ```

 Optionally, a type can be included right after the rule name,
-which specifies the return type of the C or Python function
+which specifies the return type of the Python function
 corresponding to the rule:
 ```
 rule_name[return_type]: expression
 ```
-If the return type is omitted, then a `void *` is
+If the return type is omitted, then the return type is `Any`.
-returned in C and an `Any` in Python.

 ### Grammar Expressions